xat/airtar/README.md

 ### usage on the sender side:

 ```
-// by default airtar transfers all files in the current directory
+// transfer the files from the current directory
-airtar

-// this does the same
 airtar .

 // but you can also choose which files and directories you want to transfer